Azure-Samples/ai-hub-gateway-solution-accelerator/CITADEL-README.md

 ### 📊 **AI Operations at Scale**
 - Support thousands of concurrent AI applications
-- Real-time usage monitoring and alerts
+- Near real-time usage monitoring and alerts
 - Capacity planning and quota management
 - Performance optimization and troubleshooting